restradaaguila/Masked-Autoencoders_Vision/README.md

       + Language- predicts words
       + Image- reconstructs pixels

-+ What is the best performing method for vision
++ What is the best performing method for image reconstruction?

 ## Approach

 +  2 key parts to achieve self supervised learning with MAE: